mikkna/flapsnap/README.md

 ### `yarn deploy`

-Builds the app with the `build` command and deploy the result to [GitHub Pages](https://mikkna.github.io/flapsnap/)
+Builds the app with the `build` command and deploys the result to [GitHub Pages](https://mikkna.github.io/flapsnap/)